ethz-asl/vicon_depthcam/README.md

 # vicon_depthcam

-Tools for using a depth-camera in combination with Vicon tracking.
+Small tool for calibrating the offset between a depth camera and Vicon markers.
+Uses a target constructed of a chessboard with Vicon markers placed in known locations.

 ### This library has three ROS nodes